 Analytical techniques based on mass spectrometry (MS) are powerful tools that provide accurate compound identification and quantification.[1-4] The mass spectrum generated from compound ionization and fragmentation can give much structural information with a minimum sample.

 Initially, only volatile molecules could be analyzed using MS; indeed, the first ionization techniques developed, electron ionization (EI) and chemical ionization (CI), coupled with gas chromatography (GC), require only gas-phase molecules, excluding the possibility of analyzing non-volatile and thermolabile substances.[1,5] EI became the most used ionization technique due to the possibility of obtaining highly informative and reproducible spectra; working in gas-phase and high vacuum conditions, it provides library searchable spectra from different instruments, making molecule identifications easy.[6]
-Although EI produces unambiguous spectra, the hard ionization and the high molecule fragmentation often do not make it possible to obtain the molecular ions of the compounds.
+Library-based identification also provides sample names at the isomer level, which cannot be achieved via the elemental formula alone as provided by high-resolution LC-API-MS. Although EI produces unambiguous spectra, the hard ionization and the high molecule fragmentation often do not make it possible to obtain the molecular ions of the compounds.
 For that reason, CI was developed by Munson and Field[7] as a softer ionization technique coupled with GC.
-In CI, the electron beam impacts only the reagent gas, and then the gas ions react with the analytes, generating ions while reducing fragmentation.[8,9]
+In CI, the electron beam impacts only the reagent gas, and then the gas ions react with the analytes, generating ions while reducing fragmentation.[8,9] Later, to minimize fragmentation and implement molecular ion production, Amirav's group introduced Cold-EI.[10]
+This ionization technique keeps the EI mass spectrum unchanged, increasing the abundance of the molecular ion and, consequently, facilitating the identification of unknown analytes.

 However, GC amenable molecules were estimated to represent just 20% of the organic molecules.
-Hence, the possibility of coupling liquid chromatography (LC) to MS became the primary goal of extending these analytical tools to a wider variety of molecules.[4,10] The problems of coupling LC with high vacuum ionization techniques rely on the high quantity of gas produced by mobile phase vaporization.[1]
-With API, unlike EI and CI, compound ionizations occur at atmospheric pressure outside the high-vacuum region of the MS.[11] The API group includes atmospheric pressure chemical ionization (APCI), atmospheric pressure photoionization (APPI), and electrospray ionization (ESI).
+Hence, the possibility of coupling liquid chromatography (LC) to MS became the primary goal of extending these analytical tools to a wider variety of molecules.[4,11] The problems of coupling LC with high vacuum ionization techniques rely on the high quantity of gas produced by mobile phase vaporization.[1]
+With API, unlike EI and CI, compound ionizations occur at atmospheric pressure outside the high-vacuum region of the MS.[12] The API group includes atmospheric pressure chemical ionization (APCI), atmospheric pressure photoionization (APPI), and electrospray ionization (ESI).
 Despite APCI being one of the first ionization techniques developed for LC-MS, ESI is the most widely used.
-Unlike APCI, ESI does not require volatile and thermostable molecules due to its ability to form ions in solution and create multiple charged ions, allowing the analysis of compounds with higher mass concerning the m/z limit of the mass spectrometer.[6,11,12]
+Unlike APCI, ESI does not require volatile and thermostable molecules due to its ability to form ions in solution and create multiple charged ions, allowing the analysis of compounds with higher mass concerning the m/z limit of the mass spectrometer.[6,12,13]